benitomartin/cryptocurrencies/README.md

 # **CRYPTOCURRENCIES TIME SERIES** :chart_with_upwards_trend:

-This repository contains some notebooks with an analysis of 10 cryptocurrencies and a comparison of several models' predictions for ETH and BTC: ARIMA, XGBoost, LSTM, Prophet, and Gradient Boosting.
+This repository contains some notebooks with an analysis of 10 cryptocurrencies and a comparison of several models' predictions for ETH and BTC.
+The following models were compared:
+- ARIMA
+- XGBoost
+- LSTM
+- Prophet
+- Gradient Boosting.

 ## Cryptocurrencies Comparison